 Stage 6: Performance Renewal and Reconstructing

 The performance management process is an ongoing continuous process.
 Once the performance has been reviewed and end, then the cycle starts for the next performance appraisal.
 It should be again align with next year organization mission, goals and objective and integrated with departments goals In facts, it is a process which starts all over again which needs to be discuss, design, develop , executed and review again.
-This is necessitate because the external environment of company like market, customers , competitors , suppliers etc. also revolved and all subsequent changes has to prerequisites for performance planning and setting with strategic objectives of organization.
+This is necessitate because the external environment of company like market, customers , competitors , suppliers etc. also revolved and all subsequent changes has to prerequisites for performance planning and setting strategic objectives of the organisation.